Chest Pain

 Overview

-Chest pain means discomfort anywhere in the chest—behind the breastbone, along the ribs, or near the diaphragm (the muscle under your lungs that helps you breathe).
-In the context of endometriosis, chest pain may occur when endometrial-like tissue grows outside the pelvis and irritates the diaphragm, chest wall, or (more rarely) the lining around the lungs.
+Chest pain isn't where most people's minds go when they think about endometriosis—but when it occurs alongside other symptoms, or flares predictably around menstruation, it can point to something more than a coincidence.
+Endometrial-like tissue can grow beyond the pelvis and irritate the diaphragm, chest wall, or—less commonly—the lining around the lungs.
 This is sometimes called thoracic endometriosis and can show up as sharp, stabbing pain with breathing or a deep ache that feels “high” in the abdomen or under the ribs.
 Learn more about the disease overall here: endometriosis.

 While adenomyosis itself is limited to the uterus, it can still be part of the story.
 Many patients have both adenomyosis and endometriosis, and adenomyosis can amplify overall inflammation, heavy bleeding, and pelvic pain—contributing to a body-wide pain sensitization that can make other pain signals (including chest/upper abdominal pain) feel more intense.
 If you suspect adenomyosis based on heavy, painful periods, this overview may help: adenomyosis.